ValValeria/NestJs_NextJs/README.md

 The app is under development

 ## Running the app
+Firstly, you have to create a file, named `config.ts`, which must be located inside `server2/src`.
-Type in the terminal the following
+Then type in the terminal the following
 ```bash
 # development
 $ cd server2